Psykotikism/Mutant_Tanks/README.md

 native bool MT_IsCorePluginEnabled();

 /**
+ * Returns if a custom Tank is allowed to be a Mutant Tank.
+ *
+ * @param tank			Client index of the Tank.
+ * @return			True if the custom Tank is allowed to be a Mutant Tank, false otherwise.
+ * @error			Invalid client index, client is not in-game, or client is dead.
+ **/
+native bool MT_IsCustomTankSupported(int tank);

+/**
  * Returns if a certain Mutant Tank type is only available on finale maps.
  *
  * @param type			Mutant Tank type.